 First steps without falling

-If you’re a beginner or you want to introduce your kids to skating, head to the rink outside of busy hours, or choose a more suitable rink, such as the one at Parc Maisonneuve.
+Would you like to introduce your children to skating?
+Head to the rink outside of busy hours, or choose a rink better suited to beginners, such as the one at Parc Maisonneuve.
 This gigantic ice oval, far from the hustle and bustle of the city, gives you plenty of space in which to get your wings!
 Bordered by trees, it also offers a splendid view of the Olympic Stadium.
 Another ideal spot for families in winter is the Parc du Mont-Royal.
 Its 2,500-square-metre refrigerated rink offers a smooth surface that’s perfect for kids and beginners.
 Don’t forget your helmet!

 As well, a refrigerated skating rink is available for skaters in the Espace 67 amphitheatre, in parc Jean-Drapeau.